7 Things That Put You More at Risk for Coronavirus

 Dr. Krumholz points out that some people with certain underlying conditions have a greater risk of worse outcomes.
 According to the CDC there are specific preexisting conditions that can put individuals at a greater risk of COVID-19.
 These include serious heart conditions—including heart failure, coronary artery disease, congenital heart disease, cardiomyopathies, and pulmonary hypertension—diabetes, chronic lung disease, moderate-to-severe asthma, and chronic kidney disease.

 Just by looking at a coronavirus infection map, it is clear that where you are in the world, country, state, and city impacts your likelihood and risk contracting COVID-19.
-If you are in a region where there are more reported cases of the virus, like New York City, there's obviously more of a likelihood you will get it then if you are in a small town in Wyoming.
+If you are in a region where there are more reported cases of the virus, like Florida, there's obviously more of a likelihood you will get it then if you are in a small town in Wyoming.
 As your yourself, to get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.